“… such is life in the midst of it we may befall a victim to the cold hand of death.”

 We had not been in this Camp more than six hours before our boys were supplied with twenty rounds of ball and cartridge, and ordered to march and meet the enemy; they were out all night and got back to Camp at nine o’clock this morning, without having a fight.
 They are now in their tents taking a snooze preparatory to another march this morning….
 I don’t know how long the boys will be gone, but the orders are to cook two days’ rations and take it with them in their haversacks….

-Sometime during this phase of duty, as part of the 3rd Brigade, the 47th Pennsylvanians were moved to a site they initially christened “Camp Big Chestnut” due to a large, nearby chestnut tree.
+Sometime during this phase of duty, as part of the 3rd Brigade, the 47th Pennsylvanians were moved to a site they initially christened “Camp Big Chestnut” due to their proximity to a large chestnut tree.
 The site would eventually become known to the Keystone Staters as “Camp Griffin,” and was located roughly 10 miles from Washington, D.C.

 On 11 October, the 47th Pennsylvania Volunteers marched in the Grand Review at Bailey’s Cross Roads.
 In a mid-October letter home, Captain John Peter Shindel Gobin (the leader of C Company who would be promoted in 1864 to lead the entire 47th Regiment) reported that companies D, A, C, F and I (the 47th Pennsylvania’s right wing) were ordered to picket duty after the left wing companies (B, G, K, E, and H) had been forced to return to camp by Confederate troops.
 On 13 October, Henry Wharton described their duties in his own missive: